 Caerphilly is a variety of cheddar cheese associated with Caerphilly, Wales.
 There is no legal requirement, however, for the cheese to be made there, or even in Wales, for that matter.

-Brand names include Castle Dairies, Gorwydd, Duckett's Farm, Caws Cenarth, Reece's Creamery and Joseph Heler Creamery.
+Brand names of Caerphilly include Castle Dairies, Gorwydd, Duckett’s Farm, Caws Cenarth, Reece’s Creamery and Joseph Heler Creamery.
 The latter two are in Cheshire, England.
 Castle Dairies is the only maker of Caerphilly actually still in Caerphilly.

 Depending on the brand, it is matured anywhere from 8 to 10 to 14 days.
 Some brands, such as Gorwydd Caerphilly (pronounced Gorwith Carefilly), are aged 4 to 12 weeks.

-Caerphilly Cheeses are crumbly and off-white inside a pale ivory rind which is covered with a fine, powdery flour (rice flour is used now.)
+Caerphilly cheeses are crumbly and off-white inside a pale ivory rind which is covered with a fine, powdery flour (rice flour is used now.)

 Gorwydd Caerphilly looks different: it has a stripe of white at the centre of the off-white cheese, and the rind is very dark, almost black.
 The cheeses have a sharp smell and a slightly sour tang to the taste.
 As they mature, the skin becomes thicker and the cheese creamier and less crumbly.
 Gorwydd Caerphilly is made by a Todd Trethowan and his family at Gorwydd Farm near Tregaron, Ceredigion, Wales.